 Mentor Model

-Students are admitted into the clinical program under the supervision of a specific research mentor who matches their specific interests.
+Students are admitted into the clinical program under the supervision of a specific research mentor who matches their interests.
 Graduate students in the clinical psychology program can have an advisor from either the clinical program or one of the nonclinical programs.
-Visit the faculty site to see a list of faculty.
 Although students enter the program under a specific mentor, in some instances students may elect to change advisors at a later time.